anandseetharaman/EECS-351-Final-Project/README.md

   <li>classificationTest.m: Trains a set of data, on a range of audio features, in either KNN, naive bayes, or discriminant analysis.
 Cross evaluates the classifier and tests it on unused data to determine effectiveness</li>

-  <li>testNotch.m: Notch filter used to remove unwanted noise in audio clips</li>
+  <li>testnotch.m: Notch filter used to remove unwanted noise in audio clips</li>

   <li>filterSong.m: Uses testNotch.m to take in a wav file and filter it and outputs the filtered file with the prefix “filter_”</li>